-Kenya election official tortured, murdered before vote: officials
+Kenya election official tortured, murdered before vote, officials say

 "The only issue is who killed him and why ...
 I demand from the government that they provide security for all members of the IEBC for them to give Kenya free and fair elections."

+The audit, scheduled for Monday, was canceled, Chebukati said.
+Msando's predecessor was suspended after he refused to cooperate in an audit of the electronic systems, local media reported in May.

+Rashid Abdi, regional analyst at International Crisis Group, said public confidence in next week's vote could be affected.

 "This is someone who was involved in a critical component of the elections - the electronic infrastructure.
-This will definitely raise suspicious and undermine public confidence in the outcome," said Rashid Abdi, regional analyst at International Crisis Group.
+This will definitely raise suspicious and undermine public confidence in the outcome," he said.

 President Uhuru Kenyatta, seeking a second and final five-year term, is running against veteran opposition leader Raila Odinga.